Zarifbenalam-1/Jarves/README.md

 ---

-## 📁
+## 📁 Coming Soon

-* GUI Overlay HUD
+### 🖥️ GUI Overlay HUD

-* Emotion cloning via your own voice
+A floating visual overlay that stays on top of your desktop, showing live data like CPU usage, battery, running tasks, and assistant status.
+Transparent and interactive, just like Iron Man's helmet interface.
+And option to close it.

+### 🗣️ Emotion Cloning via Your Own Voice

+Train your own voice into the system using free tools (Tortoise or Coqui).
+Jarvis then replies in your voice — with different moods (calm, funny, dramatic).
+Makes the assistant feel more like you or more like your mirror.

-* Neural Agent for long-term reasoning
+### 🧠 Neural Agent for Long-Term Reasoning

+Jarvis will track long-term interactions, memory, and user habits.
+It will connect facts over time, ask smarter questions, and recall history across weeks — forming an evolving intelligence model.

 ---

 ## 👑 Final Note

 This is not just a project.
 It’s your **personal legacy interface**.
 Run it.
 Hack it.
 Improve it.
 Or let it evolve.

----

 > *“I am...
 Jarvis-X. And I’m always listening.”*